boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/amazon-redshift.md

 ![Query Editor Extract](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/QueryEditorExtract.png#max-width=100%)

-* You can use the Code View option for passing query to display data.
+* You can use the Code View option for passing a query to display data.

 ![Code view mode extract](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/CodeViewModeExtract.png#max-width=100%)

 Click `Save` to save the data source with a relevant name.

-> **NOTE:** In future, you can edit the connection information for both live and extract mode connections using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.
+> **NOTE:** In the future, you can edit the connection information for both live and extract mode connections using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.

 ### Connect using custom attribute and dashboard parameter